Credit Suisse names Curran as new UK CEO - memo

-LONDON Credit Suisse CSGN.VX has named Garrett Curran as its new UK chief executive, taking the role left vacant by the departure of James Leigh-Pemberton to manage Britain's stakes in its part-nationalised banks.
+LONDON Oct 25 Credit Suisse has named Garrett Curran as its new UK chief executive, taking the role left vacant by the departure of James Leigh-Pemberton to manage Britain's stakes in its part-nationalised banks.

 Curran will take on the role at the end of October in addition to his existing responsibilities, the Swiss bank said in a memo seen by Reuters.
 Curran is head of fixed income sales in Europe, the Middle East and Africa and the chief client officer for the region.